ariary/JSextractor/README.md

-# gatherJS
+# JSextrcator
-Gather all JavaScript code from html
+Gather all JavaScript code from html webpages